Silambarasan: 2010–2015

 In 2010, his film Vinnaithaandi Varuvaayaa, directed and written by Gautham Vasudev Menon, became a Tamil 'cult classic' film.
 Director K. Balachander in an open letter called Silambarasan's performance as his best in his career.

 The following year he appeared in two films.
 In early 2011, he appeared in the multi-starrer Vaanam (2011) as Cable Raja, a poor youngster.
-The film, featuring an ensemble cast, was released to positive reviews and subsequently became a hit at the box office.
-Later that year, his next release was Osthe (2011), remake of the Bollywood film Dabangg (2010). in which Silambarasan played a police officer for the first time in his career.
-Silambarasan had only one release in 2012, the film Podaa Podi, directed by debutant Vignesh Shivan.
+The film, a remake of Vedam (2010), featured an ensemble cast, was released to positive reviews and subsequently became a hit at the box office.
+Later that year, his next release was Osthe (2011), the remake of the Bollywood film, Dabangg (2010).
+Silambarasan played a police officer for the first time in his career.
+It released to mixed reviews and was an average grosser at the box office.
+He had only one release in 2012, Podaa Podi, directed by debutant Vignesh Shivan.

-Silambarasan's next project was Vaalu, directed by debutant Vijay Chander.
-The film was released in 2015 after a gap of three years due to issues; actor Vijay helped clear the impediment of the film and aided in its release.
+His next release was Vaalu, directed by debutant Vijay Chander.
+It was released in 2015 after a gap of three years due to various issues; actor Vijay helped clear the impediment of the film and aided in its release.